 Quasi-Experimental: compare differences in a continuous dependent variable between groups split on one or more independent variables from a validated instrument (quantitative, deductive)

 This quantitative study will utilize a quasi-experimental design because it will examine interview selection rates for statistically significant differences among job seekers in STEM fields who utilize Generative AI for resume creation or enhancement and those who do not.
-This study will utilize both chi-square analysis and ANOVA to test hypotheses for statistically significant differences between groups.
+This study will use chi-square analysis and ANOVA to test hypotheses for statistically significant differences between groups.

 Population and Sampling